Boost your health by managing your intake. Follow these super easy tips and start improving your lifestyle today.

 Make it your personal file that you’ll be maintaining as you progress.

 There is no right or wrong here.
-You’re simply doing an assessment that will help you define your strategy going forwards.
+You’re just doing an assessment that will help you define your strategy going forward.

 Finally, take some selfies (or if you have someone to take pictures of you, it is even better) that will help you “see” your evolution.